 "In our review of Draper's award, we are mindful that an award of compensation for a violation of the Act is different from the educational program ordinarily required by the Act.
 An educational program must be 'reasonably calculated to enable the child to receive educational benefits . . .
 Although ordinary educational programs need only provide some benefit, compensatory awards must do more - they must compensate.'
 Compensatory awards should place children in the position they would have been in but for the violation of the Act."

-In addition to the article by Wyner and Tiffany, we have a number of other links on our website about Draper, including the Complaint that was filed in federal court:
+In addition to the article by Wyner and Tiffany, we have several other articles on Wrightslaw about Draper, including the Complaint that was filed in federal court:

 M.C. v.
 Antelope Valley 858 F.3d 1189 (9th Cir.2017) a Ninth Circuit case issued just after Endrew F. emphasized that "To meet its substantive obligation under the IDEA, a school must offer an IEP reasonably calculated to enable a child to make progress appropriate in light of the child's circumstances.
 In other words, the school must implement an IEP that is reasonably calculated to remediate and, if appropriate, accommodate the child's disabilities so that the child can make progress in the general education curriculum, taking into account the progress of his non-disabled peers, and the child's potential.
 We remand so the district court can consider plaintiffs' claims in light of this new guidance from the Supreme Court."

 Since the 2008 Draper case, there have been a number of decisions that address comp ed, but relatively few new legal issues.